nstack/stackhut/docs/creating_service/stackhut_toolkit.rst

 ``--force``         Forces build before run
 ================    ===========

 Builds the image and simulates a request to the service within the container using the JSON object stored in ``request_file``.
-This should be a JSON-RPC request, as described in :ref:`_tutorial_use`, and briefly shown below,
+This should be a JSON-RPC request and is briefly shown below,

 .. code:: json